Last Update 25 August 2020

 you need more info, please e-mail me at the address below.

 The MoPo Web Site was launched on February 1, 1998.
 The site moved to its own domain (filmfan.com) in January 1999.
 Why don't we have the mopo.com domain you ask?
-That TV rascal Maury Povich beat us to it (for his MoPo Productions).
-He has since abandoned the domain and put it up for sale.
-Last time I checked the asking price was $9,995.
-Needless to say, we'll be staying with filmfan.com!
+For years, TV star Maury Povich owned it (for his MoPo Productions).
+The domain was later abandoned and put up for sale.
+It now belongs to the Chinese.

 Webmasters for filmfan.com are Rob Ellis [webmasterATfilmfanDOTcom] and Scott Burns.